BigBlueW/Easy-Screen-Translator/README.md

 and clicking the button `Search` will lead you to check its definition on Cambridge dictionary.

 ## Translate
-In the `Easy Screen Translator`, press what you want to translate left.
+In the windows of `Easy Screen Translator`, press what you want to translate on the left side.

-And the result will provide on the right.
+And the result will provide on the right side.

 # Change
 I deleted the `readyToUseVersion` and only kept [sourceCode](/sourceCode)